Why Use Thousands of

 This misunderstanding came about due to the computer-generated astrology charts that could initially only show on the wheel either four or six of the first asteroids to be discovered.

 These asteroids, coincidentally, all happened to be named for female deities.
-There are now more than 24,400 named asteroids that astrologers can use in their work, including Attila (the Hun) — definitely not the feminine principle!
+There are now 24,918 named asteroids that astrologers can use in their work, including Attila (the Hun) — definitely not the feminine principle!

 Asteroids are now named for just about anything, as I will explain in a moment.